ysyk2021/the-power-of-peer-support-in-workplace-bullying-prevention-building-community-and-connection-among/src/chapter-8-1.md

-Chapter 13: Techniques for Measuring and Evaluating Peer Support Effectiveness
+Techniques for Measuring and Evaluating Peer Support Effectiveness
 ==============================================================================

 Measuring and evaluating the effectiveness of peer support is crucial for assessing the impact of a workplace bullying prevention program.
 This chapter explores various techniques and methods that organizations can employ to measure and evaluate the effectiveness of peer support initiatives.